Unlocking Financial Freedom

 FAQs: Leaving the UK

-UK nationals can travel visa-free short term to some countries, but long-term stays usually require a residence or work permit.
-Visa rules depend on destination and purpose of stay.
+UK nationals can travel visa-free for short stays in some countries, but long-term residence usually requires a visa or permit.
+Visa requirements depend on your destination and purpose of stay, such as work, retirement or investment, and must be secured before leaving the UK to avoid legal or residency issues.

 People Also Ask: Leaving the UK